Checkmk/ansible-checkmk/README.md

 * In the host.ini: Fill it with your hosts and remove the examples
 * In the playbook: Uncomment the roles you want to test

-Execute your playbook with bunch of testhosts:
+Execute your playbook with a bunch of testhosts:

     ansible-playbook -i hosts.ini playbook-example.yml